kevinlu1736/notes/cs61a/cs61a.md

 #use parent class method
 Account.withdraw(self, ~)

+>>> self.withdraw_fee #This will evaluated to the class attribute if there's no one for the instance
-self.withdraw_fee #This will evaluated to the class attribute if there's no one for the instance
+>>> self.withdraw_fee += 10 #This will also evaluated to the class attribute if there's no one for the instance

 class Dog: